 2. Highlighting and commenting

 I then work through my imported highlights, and tag them.
-Usually this will be within 4-5 headings that will naturally emerge from the initial reading: for a recent review of universities and place, for example, I had the headings ‘leadership’, ‘international’, ‘regional’, ‘urban’ and ‘conclusions’.
+Usually this will be within 4-5 headings that will naturally emerge from the initial reading: for a recent review of universities and cities, for example, I had the headings ‘leadership’, ‘international’, ‘regional’, ‘urban’ and ‘conclusions’.
 Finally, with a couple of clicks, TAMS Analyzer can generate a table with headings at the top, and all of the highlights below – one box per highlight.
 The source name – drawn from the plain text export of your initial highlights – is appended (usually Author-Year).

 The great benefit of this extra step is a single file that can easily contain insight and analysis from twenty or thirty articles (or more).
 Instead of thirty print outs, you have one – admittedly quite big – file with several thematic groupings, each with a mixture of authors and sources.
 This makes writing much, much easier.

 I work through the table of notes as I write, often sequentially by thematic heading.
-This has two main benefits: you’re drawing on notes ordered by theme not author, so you naturally avoid paragraphs with multiple citations from the same source.
+This has two main benefits: you’re drawing on notes ordered by theme not author, so you naturally avoid paragraphs with multiple citations from just one source.
 Second, with excerpts from many sources sitting next to each other in the table, you make new connections between different authors and ideas.
 Any notes or comments you made on the initial read through are also included.

-This workflow mimics a paper method I used years ago, which took a lot more time (and a lot more paper).
+This workflow mimics a paper method I used years ago, which took a lot more time (and used a lot more paper).
 Some may prefer to read from paper copies – I tend to print just the most important articles.
 Others prefer to write as they read.

 Lastly, the flow in workflow is important.
 If you wait too long between the first few stages and stage four (writing) you begin to lose the connections you form when you make the initial highlights.
 The wider context of selected sentences is lost, and you forget why you highlighted certain sections in the first place.